backstage/backstage/packages/core-plugin-api/api-report.md

   _routeRef: RouteRef<Params> | SubRouteRef<Params>,
 ): Params;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "withAnalyticsDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function withAnalyticsDomain<P>(
+  Component: React_2.ComponentType<P>,
+  domain: AnyDomain,
+): {
+  (props: P): JSX.Element;
+  displayName: string;
+};

 // Warning: (ae-missing-release-tag) "withApis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)